Erasmus+

 Alliances for Innovation

-The sub-programme 'Alliances for Innovation' is about projects that focus on collaboration between universities and companies.
+The sub-programme 'Alliances for Innovation' is about collaboration between universities and companies.

 Within this sub-programme, there are two different project types: